shaden-2000/Challenges/data_analysis_excel/read.md

 # challenge idea
 A challenge presented by the (Masar) platform ,(Masar) is a  volunteer initiative aimed at educating graduates and job seekers about job titles in the Saudi labor market and their requirements , The first challenge is how to use and analyzing data using Excel, aims to develop skills:
-- exploring the most important Excel tools
+- Exploring the most important Excel tools
-- data cleaning
+- Data cleaning
-- data analysis
+- Data analysis
-- data visualization
+- Data visualization

-## the most important Excel tools that i used
+## The most important Excel tools that i used
 - Conditional formatting
 - LEN() FUNCTION
 - VLOOKUP() FUNCTION